 To effectively implement a new strategy, employees must understand and support it — both before and during execution.
-Yet Gartner research finds that more than 65% of employees lack an understanding of their roles when new initiatives are launched.
+Lack of buy-in only reduces employee commitment and motivation for action and messages that lack credibility increase organizational resistance to change.

 What’s needed is a cohesive communication strategy.
 Without it, employee motivation goes down and resistance goes up, increasing the cost of execution.

 Engage critical employees with targeted communications to win support for the strategy.
 Start a two-way dialogue or take a page from your organization’s PR playbook to keep employees on board and actively engaged in achieving the company’s objectives.

 Organizations that are able to successfully unlock capacity to execute new growth strategies increase profitability by 77%.
 Strategists must focus on unlocking capacity to ensure strategy execution success.

 Many organizations fail to allocate resources (assets, time, people, etc.) for the actual implementation of new growth strategies.
 They rely too heavily on strategy creation, planning, performance metrics and communication.

 Strategists must locate areas where the organization loses the ability to execute due to poor coordination.
 The net result of poor coordination is a reduction in the total capacity of the enterprise.

 - Deploy diagnostics to test organizational capacity before launching growth efforts.

 - Use new tools for clarifying mid-manager trade-offs about resourcing growth bets.

 - Construct new frameworks for freeing trapped resources.